Urban Institute Data Visualization Style Guide

 3. Write out the figure number, title, and subtitle (delete the subtitle if needed) directly in the Word file (not in the Excel graph or image).

-4. Highlight the red “Figure Placer” paragraph and then paste your figure, choosing either “Use Destination Theme and Embed Workbook,” “Use Destination Theme and Link Data,” or “Paste Special … Microsoft Office Graphic Object.”
+4. Place your cursor directly before the ‘U’ in ‘Urban Institute’ and then paste your figure, choosing either “Use Destination Theme and Embed Workbook,” “Use Destination Theme and Link Data,” or “Paste Special … Microsoft Office Graphic Object.”

 5. Write out the Source and Notes beneath the figure.